rcajegas/FreeAISEO/README.md

 This project is designed as a modern, hacker-inspired demo interface that showcases how GEO and AI visibility tools could function in a real SaaS environment.

-Free Keyword for you Business , better than SEMRUSH or Ashrefs
+Free Keyword for your Business , better than SEMRUSH or Ashrefs

 <img width="1562" height="794" alt="image" src="https://github.com/user-attachments/assets/cf2ffc38-b822-4660-8abf-21841cbf7074" />
 />